19hours/sg-statutes/Acts/Residential Property Act.md

 (c) affect any transfer of any estate or interest in any residential property to a foreign person appointed to be an additional or new trustee of a trust existing at the date of commencement of this Act;

+(ca) affect any transfer of any estate or interest in any residential property to a foreign company (which is also a trust company licensed under the Trust Companies Act 2005 (Act 11 of 2005)) to hold on trust for a citizen or an approved purchaser;

+[9/2006 wef 31/03/2006]

+(cb) affect any transfer of any estate or interest in any residential property to the Official Assignee;

+[9/2006 wef 31/03/2006]

 (d) prevent a foreign person from occupying residential property as a tenant thereof or from entering into any agreement, whether in writing or otherwise, with the landlord thereof for the occupation of residential property, or from acquiring any estate or interest under any agreement, lease or deed of assignment:

 Provided that in every such case no term in any such agreement, lease or deed of assignment shall exceed a period of 7 years at any one time, inclusive of any further term which may be granted by way of an option for renewal;

 (e) prohibit the purchase or acquisition by a foreign person of any estate or interest in any residential property by way of tender or otherwise from the Urban Redevelopment Authority constituted under the Urban Redevelopment Authority Act [Cap.
-340] ;
+340] or from any other person or body that is duly appointed as an agent of the Government in the sale of any estate or interest in any residential property;

-(f) prohibit the purchase or acquisition by any foreign person of an estate or interest in any residential property directly from the Housing and Development Board sold under Part IV of the Housing and Development Act [Cap.
-129] before or after 1st October 1982;
+(f) prohibit the purchase or acquisition by any foreign person of an estate or interest in any residential property directly from —

-[22/82]

-(g) prevent any permanent resident, being a person married or engaged to be married to a citizen, from jointly purchasing or acquiring an estate or interest in a flat or house sold under Part IV or IVB of the Housing and Development Act (Cap.
-129) or Part IV of the Jurong Town Corporation Act (Cap.
-150) if the person has the prior written consent of any of the following persons to such purchase or acquisition:

-(i) the Housing and Development Board in the case of a flat or house sold under Part IV of the Housing and Development Act;
+(i) the Housing and Development Board under Part IV of the Housing and Development Act (Cap.
+129) before or after 1st October 1982; or

-(ii) the approved developer in the case of a flat or house sold under Part IVB of the Housing and Development Act; or
+(ii) an approved developer under Part IVB of the Housing and Development Act;

+[9/2006 wef 31/03/2006]

-(iii) the Jurong Town Corporation in the case of a flat or house sold under Part IV of the Jurong Town Corporation Act;
+(g) prevent the transfer to any foreign person of an estate or interest in any residential property sold under Part IV or IVB of the Housing and Development Act or Part IV of the Jurong Town Corporation Act (Cap.
+150) in any case where —

-[29/2005 wef 15/09/2005]

-(ga) prevent transmission of the estate of any person referred to in paragraph (g) in any flat or house referred to in that paragraph, on his death, or the death of the person and his joint owner, to such of his or their children as are permanent residents, with the written consent of the Housing and Development Board or the Jurong Town Corporation, as the case may be;
+(i) the prior written consent of the Housing and Development Board or the Jurong Town Corporation, as the case may be, has been obtained; and

+(ii) no instrument has been registered in respect of that property under section 126 of the Land Titles (Strata) Act (Cap.
+158) (whether alone or read with section 126A of that Act, as the case may be); or

+[9/2006 wef 31/03/2006]

-(h) apply to the purchase or acquisition by any foreign person of any estate or interest in any residential property directly from the Government; or
+(h) apply to any direct purchase or acquisition on or after 11th September 1973 by any foreign person from the Government of any estate or interest in any residential property other than by a re-grant of State title on or after that date to a foreign company upon the surrender of any estate or interest in residential property existing before that date.

-(i) prevent any foreign person from acquiring an estate or interest in a HUDC flat or any dwelling-house sold directly by the Housing and Urban Development Company (Private) Limited before 1st May 1982 notwithstanding that the instrument of transfer may be executed by the Housing and Development Board after that date.
+[9/2006 wef 31/03/2006]

 ### Direction of Minister to be conclusive evidence

-34\.—(1) If any dispute shall arise or should a ruling be required as to whether —
+34\.—(1) If any dispute should arise or should a ruling be required as to whether —

 (a) any property is a residential property within the meaning of this Act;

-(b) any flat is a flat comprised in a building containing 6 or more levels including the ground level and any level below the ground; or
+(b) any flat is a landed dwelling-house as defined in section 4(10); or

-(c) two or more structures in an approved development constitute one building or two or more separate buildings for the purposes of this Act,
+(c) 2 or more structures in an approved development constitute one building or 2 or more separate buildings for the purposes of this Act,

-a direction by the Minister to the effect that such property is or is not a residential property, or that such a flat is or is not in a building containing 6 or more levels, or that the structures in an approved development constitute one building or two or more buildings, as the case may be, shall be conclusive evidence for all purposes.
+a direction issued by the Minister to the effect —

+(i) that such property is or is not a residential property;

+(ii) that such a flat is or is not landed dwelling-house as defined in section 4(10); or

+(iii) that the structures in an approved development constitute one building or 2 or more buildings,

+as the case may be, shall be conclusive evidence for all purposes.

+[9/2006 wef 31/03/2006]

 (2) A direction of the Minister under this section shall be final and shall not be called in question in any court.